-- Inspection for the stamp tax from inception till 31/7/2006 was carried out and the final assessment was made, and the Company settled the resulting differences. - Period from August 1, 2006 till 2016 was carried out and the final assessment was determined and resulting differences were settled. - Years 2017 till 2019 was carried out, notified and appeal was submitted. - The due tax is settled on due dates.
+- Inspection for the stamp tax from inception till 2016 was carried out and the final assessment was made, and the Company settled the resulting differences. - Years 2017 till 2019 was carried out, notified and appeal was submitted. - The due tax is settled on due dates.